Blackout (Lilin): Battling Ghost Rider

-Blackout was initially employed by the demonic crime lord Deathwatch as an enforcer and assassin.
-Deathwatch ordered Blackout to search for bio-toxin canisters stolen by a youth gang named the Cypress Hill Jokers under their leader Paulie Stratton.
-Blackout murdered detective Frank Loretti and his family, as well as Ralph D'Amato's parents before battling the Ghost Rider (Dan Ketch) for the first time.
-Deathwatch and Blackout then attacked the NYPD's 75th Precinct police station, murdered several police officers, stole the bio-toxin canisters, and abducted Paulie and the Cypress Hill Jokers.
-Subsequently, Blackout battled the Kingpin's men as well as Ghost Rider again.
-Blackout was disfigured in the battle when he was scorched by hellfire by trying to bite through Ghost Rider's jacket.
-This caused him to become Ghost Rider's sworn arch-enemy.
-Blackout learned Ghost Rider's identity as Dan Ketch, and murdered his comatose sister Barbara Ketch in revenge.
-Blackout then killed Ketch's acquaintances, newspaper vendor Theodore Larsen and Father Michael McDonald.
+Blackout is employed by the demonic crime lord Deathwatch as an enforcer and assassin.
+Deathwatch orders Blackout to search for bio-toxin canisters stolen by a youth gang named the Cypress Hill Jokers under their leader Paulie Stratton.
+Blackout murders detective Frank Loretti and his family, as well as Ralph D'Amato's parents before battling the Ghost Rider (Daniel Ketch).
+Deathwatch and Blackout then attack the NYPD's 75th Precinct police station, murder several police officers, steal the bio-toxin canisters, and abduct Paulie and the Cypress Hill Jokers.